-- 14.6 It is the firm intention of Parties that all disputes under this Agreement shall be promptly and expeditiously settled, particularly in the case of perishable products. - 14.7 If the consultations under Article 14 fail to settle a dispute within sixty days after the request for consultations, the Committee shall meet at the request of any party to the dispute within thirty days of receipt of such a request, to investigate the matter with a view to facilitating a mutually satisfactory solution.
-If the Parties jointly consider that consultations have failed to settle the dispute, the request for a Committee meeting may be given during the sixty day period. - 14.8 In the case of perishable products the Committee shall, in keeping with Article 14, paragraph 6, consider the matter in the most expeditious manner possible with a view to facilitating a mutually satisfactory solution within three months of the request for the Committee investigation. - 14.9 It is understood that where disputes arise affecting products with a definite crop cycle of twelve months, every effort would be made by the Committee to deal with these disputes within a period of twelve months.
+- B.1 It is the firm intention of Parties that all disputes under this Agreement shall be promptly and expeditiously settled, particularly in the case of perishable products. - B.2 If the consultations under this Article fail to settle a dispute within sixty days after the request for consultations, the Committee shall meet at the request of any party to the dispute within thirty days of receipt of such a request, to investigate the matter with a view to facilitating a mutually satisfactory solution.
+If the parties to the dispute jointly consider that consultations have failed to settle the dispute, the request for a Committee meeting may be given during the sixty day period.

-14.10 During any phase of a dispute settlement procedure including the earliest phase, competent bodies and experts in matters under consideration may be consulted and invited to attend the meetings of the Committee; appropriate information and assistance may be requested from such bodies and experts.
+- B.3 It is understood that where disputes arise affecting products with a definite crop cycle of twelve months, every effort would be made by the Committee to deal with these disputes within a period of twelve months. - B.4 During any phase of a dispute settlement procedure including the earliest phase, competent bodies and experts in matters under consideration may be consulted and invited to attend the meetings of the Committee; appropriate information and assistance may be requested from such bodies and experts, notably from the Codex Alimentarius Commission, the International Office of Epizootics and bodies administering the International Plant Protection Convention as well as from experts nominated by these bodies.

-Good Offices, Conciliation, Mediation
+Good offices, conciliation, mediation

-- 14.11 Good offices, conciliation and mediation are procedures that are undertaken voluntarily if the Parties to the dispute so agree.
-They may be requested at any time by any Party to a dispute.
+- C.1 Good offices, conciliation and mediation are procedures that are undertaken voluntarily if the parties to the dispute so agree.
+They may be requested at any time by any party to a dispute.
 They may begin at any time and be terminated at any time.
-Once terminated, the complaining Party can then proceed with a request for the Committee investigation or establishment of a panel as provided under Article 14.
+Once terminated, the complaining Party can then proceed with a request for the Committee investigation or establishment of a panel as provider under this Article.
 When good offices, conciliation or mediation are entered into within sixty days of a request for consultations, the complaining Party must allow a period of sixty days from the date of the request for consultations before requesting the meeting of the Committee.
-The complaining Party may request a meeting of the Committee during the sixty days if the parties to the dispute jointly consider that the good offices, conciliation or mediation process has failed to settle the dispute. - 14.12 If the parties to a dispute agree, procedures for good offices, conciliation or mediation may continue while Committee investigations or the panel process proceeds. - 14.13 Chairman of the Committee may, acting in an ex officio capacity, offer his good offices, conciliation or mediation with the view to assisting Parties to settle a dispute.
+The complaining Party may request a meeting of the Committee during the sixty days if the parties to the dispute jointly consider that the good offices, conciliation or mediation process has failed to settle the dispute. - C.2 If the parties to a dispute agree, procedures for good offices, conciliation or mediation may continue while Committee investigations or the panel process proceeds. - C.3 Chairman of the Committee may, acting in an ex officio capacity, offer his good offices, conciliation or mediation with the view to assisting Parties to settle a dispute.